 Prehab Exercise

-We want to ensure you start your cancer treatment as fit and as healthy as possible.
-We recognise that everyone is different, including their level of health and fitness.
-This means at the point of cancer diagnosis some individuals will have a high level of fitness, others a low level and most somewhere in between.
+We recognise that everyone is different, including your level of health and fitness.
+At the point of cancer diagnosis some individuals will have a high level of fitness, others a low level, and most somewhere in between.
+We want to ensure that regardless of your level, you start your cancer treatment as fit and as healthy as possible.

 Prehab in your area may include the following support: